 Where to Renew Your Driving License in Malaysia

-If you are afraid of missing the expiry date, you can always visit JPJ’s website for all the information related to your driving license.
+If you are afraid of missing the expiry date or don’t have your driving license with you, you can always visit JPJ’s website for all the information related to your driving license.
 You can check the expiry date as well as the last time you renewed your license.
 All you need to do is:

 - Click on the ID category and choose based on your ID.
 For Malaysians, click on MyKad.